Meet the WiscNews All-Area boys and girls wrestling teams

 Her only loss came at the hands of Schauer, who pinned Reinwald during the quarterfinals of the Badger State Invite in December.

-Coach of the Year Rob Bautch, Reedsburg — The Beavers had a season to remember in terms of team success.
-They qualified for the WIAA Division 1 team state tournament for the first time in program history.
-As the seventh seed, they went down to the wire against second-seeded Bay Port, but fell 40-33 in the state quarterfinals.
+Coach of the Year Rob Bautch, Reedsburg — The Beavers qualified for the WIAA Division 1 team state tournament for the first time in program history.
+As the seventh seed, they went down to the wire against second-seeded Bay Port but fell 40-33 in the state quarterfinals.

-However, in order to get to team state, the Beavers upended perennial-power Stoughton, 48-27, and Sun Prairie East/West co-op, 57-19, at team sectionals.
-The Beavers had a combined 16 pins at team sectionals.
-The Vikings were looking for a 10th-straight team state tournament appearance and their 17th overall.
+The Beavers upended perennial-power Stoughton 48-27 and Sun Prairie East/West co-op 57-19 at team sectionals, where Reedsburg had a combined 16 pins.
+Stoughton was looking for a 10th straight team state appearance and its 17th overall.

-Bautch earned the Badger West Conference Coach of the Year after the Beavers went undefeated in Badger West Conference duals and won the Badger Conference tournament with 293 points, defeating Milton by 20 points in team standings.
+Bautch was named Badger West Conference Coach of the Year after the Beavers went undefeated league duals and won the conference tournament with 293 points, defeating Milton by 20 points.

 The Beavers finished with five first-team All-Badger West Conference wrestlers and six second-teamers.